 7. encourage the whole team to get involved

-While it may be hard for them to post on-site, getting your team involved on social media as individuals will help them make their own connections, while supporting the overall company goals.
-Encourage team members to use their personal social media accounts to become active members of the show community pre-show and at the show when they can by using the official hashtag.
+While it may be hard for your team to post on-site, getting them involved in social media as individuals will help them make their own connections, while supporting overall company goals.
+Encourage team members to use their personal social media accounts to become active members of the show community pre-show, and also at the show, when possible by using the official hashtag.

 8. use the show hashtag so attendees can find you